Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 - [ ] The browser will show no content until the web font loads.
 - [ ] The browser will ignore the web font.
 - [ ] The browser will ignore the web font in a situation where the user has indicated they are saving data.
-- [ ] The browser will load a system font while waiting for the web font to load. // I think this is the correct answer.
-Not sure.
+- [x] The browser will load a system font while waiting for the web font to load.